Roger Needham: Career and research

-Among his theoretical contributions is the development of the Burrows-Abadi-Needham logic for authentication, generally known as the BAN logic.
+Among Needham's theoretical contributions is the development of the Burrows–Abadi–Needham logic for authentication, generally known as the BAN logic.
 His Needham–Schroeder (co-invented with Michael Schroeder) security protocol forms the basis of the Kerberos authentication and key exchange system.
 He also co-designed the TEA and XTEA encryption algorithms.
 He pioneered the technique of protecting passwords using a one-way hash function.

-In 1962 he joined the University of Cambridge's Computer Laboratory, then called the Mathematical Laboratory, becoming Head of Laboratory in 1980.
-He was made a professor in 1981 and remained with the laboratory until his retirement in 1995.
-In 1997 he set up Microsoft's UK-based Research Laboratory.
+In 1962, he joined the University of Cambridge's Computer Laboratory, then called the Mathematical Laboratory, serving as the Head of the Laboratory from 1980 until 1995.
+He was made a professor in 1981 and remained with the laboratory until his retirement in 1998.
+Between 1996 and 1998, Needham served as the pro-vice chancellor at the University of Cambridge.
+In 1997, he set up Microsoft's UK-based Research Laboratory.
 He was a founding Fellow of University College, Cambridge, which became Wolfson College.

-Needham was a longtime and respected member of the International Association for Cryptologic Research, the IEEE Computer Society Technical Committee on Security and Privacy and the University Grants Committee.
+Needham was a longtime and respected member of the International Association for Cryptologic Research, the IEEE Computer Society Technical Committee on Security and Privacy, and the University Grants Committee.
 He was made a fellow of the Association for Computing Machinery in 1994.

 Awards and honours

-Needham was elected a Fellow of the Royal Society (FRS) in 1985, and a Fellow of the Royal Academy of Engineering (FREng) in 1993.
+Needham was elected a Fellow of the Royal Society (FRS) in 1985 and a Fellow of the Royal Academy of Engineering (FREng) in 1993.
 He was appointed Commander of the Order of the British Empire (CBE) for his contributions to computing in 2001.
-Needham held honorary doctorate degrees from University of Twente, Loughborough University, and University of Kent.
+Needham held honorary doctorate degrees from the University of Twente, Loughborough University, and the University of Kent.

-Named in Needhams honour
+Named in Needham's honour

 Needham has several awards named after him in his honour.
 The British Computer Society established an annual Roger Needham Award in 2004.

-The European Conference on Computer Systems (EuroSys) established the annual Roger Needham PhD award.
+The European Conference on Computer Systems (EuroSys) established the annual Roger Needham PhD Award.
 It awards €2,000 to a PhD student from a European university whose thesis is regarded to be an exceptional, innovative contribution to knowledge in the computer systems area.
 Past winners have been: